Medtronic (NYSE:MDT) Stock Price Up 0.5%

-Several research analysts recently weighed in on the stock.
-Truist Financial upped their target price on shares of Medtronic from $87.00 to $90.00 and gave the stock a “hold” rating in a report on Wednesday, February 21st.
-Royal Bank of Canada reissued a “sector perform” rating and set a $92.00 price objective on shares of Medtronic in a report on Wednesday, February 21st.
-Mizuho increased their price objective on shares of Medtronic from $95.00 to $98.00 and gave the company a “buy” rating in a report on Wednesday, February 21st.
-Finally, Oppenheimer increased their price objective on shares of Medtronic from $89.00 to $92.00 and gave the company a “market perform” rating in a report on Wednesday, February 21st.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and six have given a buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $94.91.
+A number of research firms have issued reports on MDT.
+Mizuho increased their target price on Medtronic from $95.00 to $98.00 and gave the stock a “buy” rating in a report on Wednesday, February 21st.
+Oppenheimer raised their price objective on Medtronic from $89.00 to $92.00 and gave the company a “market perform” rating in a report on Wednesday, February 21st.
+Royal Bank of Canada restated a “sector perform” rating and issued a $92.00 price objective on shares of Medtronic in a report on Wednesday, February 21st.
+Finally, Truist Financial raised their price objective on Medtronic from $87.00 to $90.00 and gave the company a “hold” rating in a report on Wednesday, February 21st.
+One analyst has rated the stock with a sell rating, four have given a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $94.91.

-Medtronic (NYSE:MDT – Get Free Report) last released its quarterly earnings data on Tuesday, February 20th.
+Medtronic (NYSE:MDT – Get Free Report) last announced its quarterly earnings data on Tuesday, February 20th.
 The medical technology company reported $1.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.26 by $0.04.
-The firm had revenue of $8.09 billion for the quarter, compared to the consensus estimate of $7.95 billion.
+The business had revenue of $8.09 billion for the quarter, compared to analysts’ expectations of $7.95 billion.
 Medtronic had a net margin of 13.00% and a return on equity of 13.71%.
-The company’s quarterly revenue was up 4.7% on a year-over-year basis.
-During the same period last year, the firm earned $1.30 earnings per share.
-As a group, equities research analysts expect that Medtronic plc will post 5.2 earnings per share for the current year.
+The firm’s quarterly revenue was up 4.7% compared to the same quarter last year.
+During the same period last year, the firm posted $1.30 earnings per share.
+Research analysts predict that Medtronic plc will post 5.2 earnings per share for the current year.

 Medtronic Announces Dividend

-The company also recently announced a quarterly dividend, which was paid on Friday, April 12th.
-Shareholders of record on Friday, March 22nd were paid a $0.69 dividend.
+The business also recently announced a quarterly dividend, which was paid on Friday, April 12th.
+Shareholders of record on Friday, March 22nd were paid a dividend of $0.69 per share.
 The ex-dividend date of this dividend was Thursday, March 21st.
-This represents a $2.76 annualized dividend and a yield of 3.21%.
-Medtronic’s dividend payout ratio (DPR) is 87.90%.
+This represents a $2.76 dividend on an annualized basis and a dividend yield of 3.23%.
+Medtronic’s payout ratio is presently 87.90%.

-In other Medtronic news, EVP Sean Salmon sold 30,695 shares of the firm’s stock in a transaction that occurred on Wednesday, February 21st.
-The shares were sold at an average price of $85.13, for a total value of $2,613,065.35.
-Following the completion of the sale, the executive vice president now directly owns 48,289 shares in the company, valued at $4,110,842.57.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-In related news, EVP Michael Marinaro sold 854 shares of the firm’s stock in a transaction on Monday, April 8th.
-The shares were sold at an average price of $83.14, for a total transaction of $71,001.56.
-Following the completion of the transaction, the executive vice president now owns 27,925 shares of the company’s stock, valued at $2,321,684.50.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP Sean Salmon sold 30,695 shares of the firm’s stock in a transaction on Wednesday, February 21st.
-The stock was sold at an average price of $85.13, for a total transaction of $2,613,065.35.
-Following the transaction, the executive vice president now directly owns 48,289 shares of the company’s stock, valued at approximately $4,110,842.57.
-The disclosure for this sale can be found here.
-0.30% of the stock is owned by insiders.
+In related news, EVP Michael Marinaro sold 854 shares of the business’s stock in a transaction on Monday, April 8th.
+The shares were sold at an average price of $83.14, for a total value of $71,001.56.
+Following the sale, the executive vice president now owns 27,925 shares of the company’s stock, valued at $2,321,684.50.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+0.30% of the stock is currently owned by insiders.

-Several institutional investors have recently made changes to their positions in the business.
-Loudon Investment Management LLC increased its holdings in Medtronic by 9.5% in the fourth quarter.
-Loudon Investment Management LLC now owns 10,026 shares of the medical technology company’s stock valued at $786,000 after buying an additional 874 shares in the last quarter.
-BKM Wealth Management LLC purchased a new position in Medtronic in the fourth quarter valued at $941,000.
-International Assets Investment Management LLC increased its holdings in Medtronic by 8,340.3% in the fourth quarter.
-International Assets Investment Management LLC now owns 1,038,579 shares of the medical technology company’s stock valued at $85,558,000 after buying an additional 1,026,274 shares in the last quarter.
-Tower Research Capital LLC TRC increased its holdings in Medtronic by 69.3% in the third quarter.
-Tower Research Capital LLC TRC now owns 40,476 shares of the medical technology company’s stock valued at $3,172,000 after buying an additional 16,574 shares in the last quarter.
-Finally, Apollon Wealth Management LLC increased its holdings in Medtronic by 43.0% in the fourth quarter.
-Apollon Wealth Management LLC now owns 50,804 shares of the medical technology company’s stock valued at $4,185,000 after buying an additional 15,265 shares in the last quarter.
-Hedge funds and other institutional investors own 82.06% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Capital Research Global Investors lifted its holdings in Medtronic by 7.1% in the first quarter.
+Capital Research Global Investors now owns 30,884,412 shares of the medical technology company’s stock valued at $2,691,577,000 after buying an additional 2,044,109 shares during the period.
+Morgan Stanley raised its holdings in shares of Medtronic by 9.2% during the third quarter.
+Morgan Stanley now owns 23,777,808 shares of the medical technology company’s stock valued at $1,863,229,000 after purchasing an additional 1,994,123 shares during the period.
+Bank of New York Mellon Corp increased its position in shares of Medtronic by 3.5% during the first quarter.
+Bank of New York Mellon Corp now owns 21,817,063 shares of the medical technology company’s stock worth $1,901,357,000 after acquiring an additional 727,931 shares in the last quarter.
+Norges Bank bought a new stake in shares of Medtronic during the fourth quarter worth about $1,229,726,000.
+Finally, Northern Trust Corp increased its position in shares of Medtronic by 2.1% during the third quarter.
+Northern Trust Corp now owns 13,622,933 shares of the medical technology company’s stock worth $1,067,493,000 after acquiring an additional 285,819 shares in the last quarter.
+Institutional investors and hedge funds own 82.06% of the company’s stock.

 About Medtronic